-The County conducted a countywide survey as part of the countywide comprehensive plan.
-Results from that survey coming from respondents in the Clinton zip code area were extrapolated in some instances, to further determine issues and concerns felt by those living in or near the Town of Clinton.
+In addition, the County conducted a countywide survey as part of the countywide comprehensive plan.
+Results from that survey coming from respondents in the Beloit and Clinton zip code areas were extrapolated in some instances, to further determine issues and concerns felt by those living in or near the Town of Turtle.